-- A clear and comprehensive summary of the concern - o Details of how the concern was followed up and resolved, and - o A note of any action taken, decisions reached and the outcome.
+- o A clear and comprehensive summary of the concern - o Details of how the concern was followed up and resolved, and - A note of any action taken, decisions reached and the outcome. - The rationale for the action taken including where a decision to refer, or not, to external agencies has been made.